iapyeh/sshscript/v2/tutorial-threading.md

 ## close the seession to bridge3
 $.close()

-## the effective session is now the bridge2
+## the effective session is the bridge2
 hostname = get_hostname()
 assert  hostname == 'bridge2'

 ## close the seession to bridge2
 $.close()

-## the effective session is now the bridge1
+## the effective session is the bridge1
 hostname = get_hostname()
 assert  hostname == 'bridge1'

 $.close()

 ## this would be localhost's hostname
 assert localhostname == get_hostname()